 Admission to an accredited law school may be a safer bet for future career prospects, security, and pay.
 However, with the lower fees and flexible schedule options, an unaccredited law school may be the best choice for you.

-Do your research and check out the credibility of any school before you make your decision.
+Do your research and check out the credibility of any school before you make your choice.
 This will be one of the first significant steps in building your career and future, so take your time and reflect.
 Good luck!